2011 United Kingdom Alternative Vote referendum: Trade unions

-The GMB Union opposes the change to AV.
+The GMB Union opposed the change to AV.
 It provided "substantial" sums of money to the "No" campaign and marshalled its members to vote "No".
 Unions generally supported the "No" campaign, with only Billy Hayes, general secretary of the Communication Workers' Union, supporting AV.

 Think tanks

 Compass supported the change to the AV and urged the Labour Party to do so too.
-It prefers a switch to a more proportional system, but viewed AV as superior to FPTP.
+It preferred a switch to a more proportional system, but viewed AV as superior to FPTP.
 ResPublica supported the change to AV and urged the Conservative Party to do so too.
 Policy Exchange opposed the change to AV.
 Ekklesia supported the change to AV.

 A report by the Institute for Public Policy Research in January 2011 was very critical of FPTP's flaws, while a report in April 2011 came down in support of AV over FPTP.
 However, the IPPR also previously called for a wider choice in the referendum and favours Alternative Vote Plus over FPTP or AV.